AlvaroGomezMartinez/ape-spec-olympics-project/README.md

 pushRunningEventDataToSheets	@ Push Females Event Data to Day Sheets.gs:161 (anonymous)	@ Push Females Event Data to Day Sheets.gs:182".

 On 4/29/24, updated the function that adds the data to the individual event sheets to each Day worksheet.
 The next items that I need to accomplish is to add the field events in addition too the track events.
-Have the data push only the necessary columns (running events only columns L:P and field events only Q:U)
+Have the data push only the necessary columns (running events only columns L:P and field events only Q:U).
+I need to order the data from slowest to fastest for the running events and longest to shortest for field events.

 **Pending tasks:**